A Penny Well Spent

 ‘Of course, I’ll look into it right away,’ nodded HyJean as she made a note of the names he’d mentioned.

-‘This Trev’s Toilets, have you contacted them?’ asked the captain.
+‘This Trev’s Toilets, have you contacted them?’ she asked as she wrote.

 ‘We’ve tried,’ the inspector replied with a sigh.
 ‘Can’t get hold of them.
-Their website’s down and you can’t buy their toilets anywhere, so we’ve got nothing to go on.’
+Their website’s down and you can’t find their toilets anywhere, so we’ve got nothing to go on.’

-‘Also, I’ve just been informed that there’s an old guy in a silly costume riding around on a commode throwing bedpans at people and calling himself the Commode Dragon.
+‘Also, I’ve just been informed that there’s an old man in a silly costume, calling himself the Commode Dragon, riding around on a commode throwing bedpans at people and spraying them with what we can only hope is yellow coloured water.
 I don’t suppose you could look into that as well, could you?’

-They ended the video call and before the captain could say anything, Flush shouted ‘Bagsy the old guy!’
+They ended the video call and before the captain could correct him.
+As he turned around to address the team, Flush shouted ‘Bagsy the old guy!’

 He gave Faucet a nudge and he too volunteered to deal with the old man.

-‘It’s short for Trevor,’ HyJean said with a roll of her eyes as she got to work locating the eponymous toilet retailer.
+‘It’s short for Trevor,’ HyJean said dryly as she got to work locating the eponymous toilet retailer.

 ‘See, you’ve got to know which cases to pick,’ Flush told Faucet as they made their way to Subplot Street, where the Commode Dragon had last been spotted.
 ‘This old guy will be a piece of cake.
 Whereas the toilet bloke will be a lot of faffing about, going undercover, creating an alias, interrogating him… it’s just too much work.’